christopher5106/christopher5106.github.io/_posts/2015-11-10-earn-money-with-your-blog.markdown

 This tool can help you decide which subject and keywords to optimize your revenues.
 In this example, the keyword "avion" will bring 0,23€ per click, while the keyword "deep learning" brings 1,5€ per click.

+This analysis can help you define your subjects, which words to use in your document, in order to maximize your revenues.

 # Improve your page rank thanks to links from other websites